 The credit program of College Skills offers the first two levels of the Math and English Pathways.

 Specifically, these are:

-CSKLS 371, General Arithmetic
+- CSKLS 371 , General Arithmetic

-CSKLS 372, Pre-Algebra
+- CSKLS 372, Pre-Algebra

-CSKLS 312, Writing Skills Development
+- CSKLS 312, Writing Skills Development

-CSKLS 313, Foundations of College Reading and Writing.
+- CSKLS 313, Foundations of College Reading and Writing

 All of these courses have a computer lab component so students can get additional practice and support.
 CSKLS 313, a 7-unit reading/writing course, is a team-taught Learning Community.

-The other credit courses the department offers are:
+The other credit courses the department offers are short courses, usually offered online: